Calmira

 Calmira is an alternate shell available for Windows 3.1x and up that has an appearance resembling Windows 95.
 A version named Calmira Longhorn is not compatible with Windows Vista, but emulates some of the visual features of that operating system.

 The shell is more than a simple cosmetic upgrade, however.
 Much of the functionality of later 32-bit shells has been incorporated into the Calmira software.
 The shell has a start menu, a task bar and a desktop that all function like those found in the Explorer Desktop of later 32-bit Windows operating systems.

+Despite the statement published in Calmira's help file, the software can be run on Windows NT 3.51 and work in this operating system without any problems.

 Development

 The Calmira shell was developed in Borland Delphi 1.0, an Object Pascal based programming environment by Borland.
 Because the Windows 3.x environment is virtually extinct as of 2009, additions of new features and addons to Calmira are few and far between.

 Source code

 The source code for the Calmira shell is publicly available under GNU GPL license, thus allowing software developers to participate in the project.
 However, as the Calmira shell was initially developed on the 16-bit Delphi 1.0 programming environment, active contributors are more or less restricted to developing the shell on that platform.
 An attempt to port parts of Calmira to Windows NT 3.51 has been made, and the project has resulted in NT Shell.